A child's kidney is more likely to be injured than an adult's kidney because there is less protection from the bones and muscle around it.

 Follow-up / Contact Us

-All children with a kidney injury will be seen in the Trauma Clinic one or two weeks after discharge.
-An appointment will be made for you before you leave the hospital or you will be given a number to call to make an appointment.
+Usually no follow-up tests are needed, however all children with a kidney injury will be seen in the Trauma Clinic one or two weeks after discharge.
+An appointment will be made for you before you leave the hospital, or you will be given a number to call to make an appointment.
 The trauma clinic number is 513-636-8556.

 Make sure your child wears the correct helmet when riding a bike, using other wheeled toys, or takes part in other active sports.